worldline/angular-security-training/docs/csp/csp-overview.md

 - `base-uri` : Allows URLs in the src attribute of any tag.

 ::: warning
-As of today, some CSP properties may not be supported by recent browsers.
-You can verify the compatibility of CSP properties with browser with several online tools like this one: [https://caniuse.com/?search=csp](https://caniuse.com/?search=csp)
+As of today, some CSP properties may not be supported by all browsers.
+IE is known to have limited support for CSP You can verify the compatibility of CSP properties with browser with several online tools like this one: [https://caniuse.com/?search=csp](https://caniuse.com/?search=csp)
 :::